OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 For example:
 > Note: We provide here a simple `sensors.yaml`, as an example.
 This is the file the `gradle` task below will start from.

-- From the directory this page you're reading lives in, run
+- From the directory this page you're reading lives in, run <!-- TODO Updte to OAS 3.0 -->
 ```
  $ ../../../gradlew swaggerNode
 ```